-- Team members, students, visitors and volunteers can raise concerns (no matter how small they may appear) internally as a matter of course and receive feedback on any action taken. - Concerns are taken seriously and dealt with quickly and appropriately. - Team members, students, visitors and volunteers are reassured that they will be protected from reprisals or victimisation for whistleblowing in good faith. - Team members, students, visitors and volunteers can take the matter further if they are dissatisfied with the nursery's response and seek external advice and guidance. - Issues raised are addressed via other procedures and policies as appropriate, e.g., safeguarding policy, allegations against an adult working in a nursery within the safeguarding policy, grievance, disciplinary, health and safety. - Appropriate records are maintained for monitoring purposes.
+- Team members, students, visitors and volunteers can take the matter further if they are dissatisfied with the nursery's response and seek external advice and guidance. - Issues raised are addressed via other procedures and policies as appropriate, e.g., safeguarding policy, allegations against an adult working in a nursery within the safeguarding policy, grievance, disciplinary, health and safety. - Appropriate records are maintained for monitoring purposes.